 St Barnabas Church dates from the 14th century and is at the heart of the community in Queen Camel, a village in south Somerset equidistant from the towns of Yeovil and Sherborne to the south.
 We form part of the Cam Vale Benefice within the Bruton & Cary Deanery in the Diocese of Bath & Wells.
-We are currently seeking a new Rector – and if you are visiting our website because of this, please click here

 We strive to offer support and fellowship to everyone through a wide range of services and formats each month which cater for young and old alike.
 These are always followed by refreshments and fellowship which form an integral part of our time together.